If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 Hip Hinge Variants

-Hip hinge variants include movements such as a barbell hip thrusts or glute bridges.
+Hip hinge variants include movements such as barbell hip thrusts or glute bridges.
 Cable or machine hinges can also be used.

 Single-Leg Squat Variants

-Bulgarian split squats, lunges, or single-leg squats with a kettlebell or dumbbell on the floor or off a plyo-box (also known as pistol squats).
-These are primarily in place to ensure equal development across legs, and to ensure adequate coordination and even contribution of force when performing bipedal exercises such as squats or leg press to reduce the risk of injury.
-You can select a machine-based movement such as a single-leg leg-press, but this will only help you ensure equal force production between legs, and not necessarily coordination and balance.
-Thus, the injury prevention effect will be reduced.
+These are primarily in place to ensure equal development across the legs and to ensure adequate coordination and even contribution of force when performing bipedal exercises such as squats or leg presses to reduce the risk of injury.

 Deadlift Variants

-Conventional, sumo, or Romanian deadlifts, or good mornings.
-If you select a sumo stance deadlift, do not perform it ultra-wide if you only compete in bodybuilding, rather use a stance just slightly wider than your hand position.
-This can be a great position for a bodybuilder to perform a deadlift as it allows a straighter back, more upright torso, thereby reducing injury risk, while also mimicking the biomechanics of a conventional deadlift.
-The advantage of selecting a Romanian deadlift or a good morning is that the eccentric will be automatically controlled, however, these movements take more kinesthetic awareness and time to master and perform properly with heavy loads.
+If you select a sumo stance deadlift, do not perform it ultra-wide if you only compete in bodybuilding; instead, use a stance slightly wider than your hand position.
+This can be an excellent position for a bodybuilder to perform a deadlift as it allows a straighter back and more upright torso, thereby reducing injury risk while mimicking the biomechanics of a conventional deadlift.

-Vertical & Horizontal Pulls
+Vertical and Horizontal Pulls

 For the horizontal row, choose an exercise that doesn’t fatigue your lower back.
-I would advise a cable, single-arm dumbbell, chest supported dumbbell, seal/bench, or machine row.
+I would advise a cable, single-arm dumbbell, chest-supported dumbbell, seal/bench, or machine row.

-Vertical & Horizontal Pushes
+Vertical and Horizontal Pushes

 For horizontal pressing, you can use the bench press, a decline, or incline press.
 Just don’t use a very severe angle in either direction.
 For vertical pressing, feel free to do either standing or seated presses.
 Barbells or dumbbells can be used.